Skip to Main Content

 • Income statements report revenue and expenses, which ultimately reveal gains and losses.
 These four components tell a picture of financial health.

-• A typical income statement includes revenue, operating costs, non-operating costs, cost of goods sold, taxes and interest charges and gross profits.
+• A typical business income statement includes revenue, operating costs, non-operating costs, cost of goods sold, taxes and interest charges and gross profits.